How to paint furniture like a pro!

 - Primer(depending on what paint you choose, mainly for latex paint, also milk paint does need a milk paint primer depending on the finish of your furniture.
 If it is still sealed, it needs a primer)

-Like I said before, chalk paint, mineral paint, and milk paint are really good at adhering to a finished surface and allow you to skip this part of the process.
+If you really want good adhesion of your paint, I would recommend painting a coat of primer first, letting this dry.
+If you are using chalk paint, mineral paint, or milk paint they are really good at adhering to a finished surface and allow you to skip this part of the process.
 I still prep the surface by cleaning it and making sure it is all in good shape.

+This will depend on the thickness and pigment of your paint.
+Usually 2- 3 coats are the happy spot.
+If you are using a white paint, you generally will need a couple ore coats to cover the wood furniture.
 When I start painting a piece of furniture, I like to paint in thin coats, to provide an even finish as well as prevent drips.
 The first layer always makes you second guess yourself, and the furniture will not look very pretty.
 Keep going though, it will turn out.
+Use long smooth brush strokes, trying to keep it even.
+I find thin coats work much better than one thick coat which could end up with a very uneven finish.

 After I paint the top of the dresser, I will go back and check the detail work to make sure there isn’t any excess paint drips.